-The DIY Box is a simple-to-use device that allows you to connect your smart home to voice assistants without the need for dynamic DNS setup, fixed IP or port forwarding.
-It enables the connection to your smart home server to be established locally and stores the credentials on the device itself.
+The DIY Box allows you to connect your smart home to voice assistants (Apple HomeKit, Amazon Alexa, Google Home) without the need for dynamic DNS setup, fixed IP or port forwarding.
+It enables the connection to your smart home server to be established locally and stores the credentials on the device itself, like the 1Home Box.

-Step 1: Instructions for setting up the DIY 1Home Box device
+Step 1: Set up the DIY 1Home Box device

 What you will need for the DIY 1Home Box hardware device: